Who’s running for president? Meet the Democratic candidates | Federal News Network

-With the entrance of former Vice President Joe Biden into the 2020 Democratic presidential contest on Thursday, the field is largely set, with all the big names included.
+With the entrance of U.S. Sen. Michael Bennet of Colorado into the 2020 Democratic presidential contest on Thursday, the field includes more than 20 candidates.

-The sprawling Democratic field features candidates ranging from 37 to 77 years old; liberals and moderates; senators, governors and mayors; and an unprecedented number of women and minorities.
+The sprawling Democratic field features candidates ranging in age from 37 to 77; liberals and moderates; senators, governors and mayors; and an unprecedented number of women and minorities.
 Democrats view the upcoming election as a must-win, and they’re looking to nominate someone who is their best hope to beat President Donald Trump.

 JOE BIDEN

-Note: This story has been corrected to show Booker’s age is 50, not 49.